 Eric graduated from Harvard College with a degree in biology in 1979 and, after a year teaching middle school science, attended the University of Virginia Law School.
 After law school, he served as a law clerk for Chief Judge James Browning of the U.S. Court of Appeals for the Ninth Circuit in San Francisco.
 Eric joined Earthjustice in 1984, starting as an associate attorney in the DC office.
 He moved to the Alaska office in 1988 and has been the managing attorney of the Earthjustice Alaska office since 1991.

 Over the past three decades, Eric Jorgensen has proven himself to be a skilled, determined and effective advocate for the conservation of Alaska’s wild places and natural resources.
 His professional contributions while leading Earthjustice in Alaska have had a lasting impact at the landscape scale as he has worked on a wide array of conservation challenges including public lands management, endangered species protection, air/water pollution prevention and oceans/fisheries conservation.

-Gwich’in’s elders recognized that oil development in caribou calving grounds was a threat to the very heart of their people.
-They called upon the chiefs of all Gwich’in villages from Canada to Alaska to come together for a traditional gathering – the first in more than a century.
-At the gathering in Arctic Village they addressed the issue with a talking stick in accordance with their traditional way, and decided unanimously that they would speak with one voice against oil and gas development in the birthing and nursing grounds of the Porcupine Caribou Herd.
-Their unified voice is expressed in a formal resolution, Gwich’in Niintsyaa.
+Gwich’in’s elders recognized that oil development in caribou calving grounds was a threat to the very heart of the Gwich’in people.
+They called upon the chiefs of all Gwich’in villages from Canada to Alaska to come together for a traditional gathering, the first in more than a century.
+The gathering in Arctic Village addressed the issue with a talking stick in accordance with the traditional way, and it was decided unanimously that the Gwich’in would speak with one voice against oil and gas development in the birthing and nursing grounds of the Porcupine Caribou Herd.
+The Gwich’in people’s voice is expressed in a formal resolution, Gwich’in Niintsyaa.